offen/offen/docs/running-offen/configuring-the-application.md

 Defaults to `en`.

 The locale the application will use when displaying user facing text.
 Right now, only `en` is supported.
-In case you want to contribute to Offen by adding a new locale, we'd love to hear from you.
+In case you want to contribute to Offen by adding a new locale, [we'd love to hear from you][email].

+[email]: mailto:hioffen@posteo.de

 ### OFFEN_APP_LOGLEVEL
 {: .no_toc }